Stanisław Kania: First Secretary

 On 6 September 1980, Kania was elected First Secretary when Edward Gierek was forced to resign for signing the Gdańsk Agreement with the Solidarity amidst much social and economic unrest in Poland.
 Gierek's actions were seen by some within the PZPR leadership as an attempt to renounce communism, and he was subsequently removed from power.
 Kania, having been the Central Committee's Secretary for most of Gierek's rule and a critic of his economic policies, was chosen to replace him.
 He admitted that the party had made many economic mistakes, advocated working with Catholic and trade unionist opposition groups, and met with Solidarity leader Lech Wałęsa and other critics of the PZPR.
 Kania's attempts at reconciliation with opposition groups in Poland were largely unsuccessful, losing the confidence of both the party and the public.

-Kania resigned as First Secretary in October 1981, when a bug planted by the KGB caught him criticizing the Soviet leadership, and was succeeded by General Wojciech Jaruzelski, the Chairman of the Council of Ministers (Prime Minister) and Minister of National Defence.
+Kania resigned as First Secretary in October 1981, when a bug planted by the KGB caught him criticising the Soviet leadership, and was succeeded by General Wojciech Jaruzelski, the Chairman of the Council of Ministers (Prime Minister) and Minister of National Defence.